nhantrichuyenanh/YouTube-Remaining-Time/README.md

 - **Progress Bar:** Choose between simple, non-trailing, or gradient variants.
 Customize symbols and segment count.
 - **SponsorBlock:** Toggle SponsorBlock integration on or off.
 - **Playback Rate:** Toggle playback rate awareness on or off.

-## Advanced

-- All settings are saved locally and applied immediately.
-- The extension is open source under the MIT License.

-## License

 MIT License